Modeling the spatial growth of cities: Empirical results and stylized facts

 In Fig.~\ref{fig:multifractality} the multifractal diagnostics of the London street network are shown for different years.
 Fig.\ref{fig:multifractality}(a) displays the curves $D_q$ as functions of $q$.
 These are characterized by an asymmetry between the negative and positive $q$ ranges, which is most pronounced in the earlier years.
 Since negative $q$ amplifies the contribution of low-density regions, this asymmetry signals the coexistence of both very sparse and very dense spatial zones, a hallmark of multifractality.
 In addition, $D_q$ values increase systematically for $q>0$, reflecting that as the city grows, the most densely built regions contribute disproportionately to the scaling.
 For a truly monofractal set, the $D_q$ curves would be flat, independent of $q$, so the observed decrease in slope over time constitutes a first sign of convergence toward monofractality.

-Fig.\ref{fig:multifractality}(b) shows $f[\alpha(q)]$ in function of $q$.
+Fig.~\ref{fig:multifractality}(b) shows $f[\alpha(q)]$ as a function of $q$.
 For negative $q$, corresponding to low-density areas, the curves remain nearly invariant across time, indicating that the sparse periphery retains similar scaling properties throughout London’s growth.
 The authors argue that this can be explained by the conservation of certain areas, such as parks.
 By contrast, for positive $q$, which emphasizes high-density regions, the curves are widely separated in the early maps and progressively collapse in the later ones.
 This indicates that heterogeneities among dense areas shrink with time: once diverse and irregular, dense clusters of intersections have become increasingly uniform.

-The same trend is visible in Fig.\ref{fig:multifractality}(c), which displays the singularity exponent~$\alpha(q)$ in function of~$q$.
+The same trend is visible in Fig.~\ref{fig:multifractality}(c), which displays $\alpha(q)$ versus $q$.
 In the early snapshots, $\alpha(q)$ decreases sharply for $q>0$, signaling the presence of a few highly concentrated zones of intersections with scaling properties distinct from the rest of the city.
 By contrast, in the later years (1965--2010) the curves almost overlap, showing that the scaling exponents have become uniform across the territory.
 This uniformity is precisely what is expected in a monofractal structure.
 Moreover, the range of $\alpha$ values narrows significantly, further confirming the loss of multifractal heterogeneity.

 Finally, Fig.~\ref{fig:multifractality}(d) presents the multifractal spectrum $f(\alpha)$.
 For the oldest SIPP, the spectrum is broad and symmetric, with a wide left tail corresponding to dense urban cores and a right tail corresponding to the sparse periphery.
 Such broad spectra embody multifractality: different regions of the city are characterized by different scaling exponents.
 Over time, however, the spectrum narrows substantially, resembling more and more a single point, that would represent a perfect monofractal structure, but never reaching it (see for instance the 2010 curves).
 The collapse of the multifractal spectrum constitutes direct evidence of a transition from multifractal to monofractal behavior.
 More specifically, preserved areas, aforementioned, such as parks or water bodies, remain of similar low-density, while the rest of of the city condensates through time as its density becomes more and more homogeneous.
 This can be observed in the 2010 curve in Fig.~\ref{fig:multifractality}(d), where the right part (corresponding to~$q<0$) is practically time-invariant, while the left part (~$q>0$) gets more and more concentrated around a point of abscissa~$\alpha(q)\approx1.9$.